pythonarcade/arcade/doc/example_code/how_to_examples/joystick_controller.rst

 Different types of controllers
 ==============================
 Joystick hats are the directional pads on game controller.
-It allows you to move in eight directions (up, down, left, right and the diagonals)
+It allows you to move in eight directions (up, down, left, right and the diagonals).

 ==============================

 The (-1.0 to 1.0) values on Controller